seanshin2647/BUBC-Universal-Bookmark-Converter/CONTRIBUTING.md

 ## Please follow these steps if you wish to contribute to the project:

-1. Go through the Issues to see if, what you want is already in discussion.
+1. Go through the Issues tab to see if, what you want is already in discussion.

-2. Open a new Issue if you do not find what you need.
+2. Open a new issue if you do not find what you need.
 Describe the bug, feature request, problems, additions you might want or anything clearly in the Issue message.

-3. Mention in the Issue that you want to work on it.
+3. Mention in the Issues tab that you want to work on it.

-4. Wait for the approval from the Maintainers of this project before starting to work on it.
+4. Wait for the approval from the maintainers of this project before starting to work on it.

-5. Create a pull request after making the changes and mention the Issue number that your pull request is related to.
+5. Create a pull request after making the changes and mention the issue number that your pull request is related to.

 6. Make the required changes if the reviewer asks for them.